 Your photo library holds all your photos, albums, slideshows, and print projects.
 If your photo library is large, and you want to free up storage space on your Mac, turn on iCloud Photo Library and use Optimize Mac Storage, or move your photo library to an external drive.

 Before moving your library to an external drive, you should back up your photo library using Time Machine or by manually copying the library to an external storage device.

 You can store your library on an external storage device, such as a USB or Thunderbolt drive formatted as APFS or Mac OS Extended (Journaled).1 Find out how to check the format of your external storage device.

 To prevent data loss, Apple doesn't recommend storing photo libraries on external storage devices like SD cards and USB flash drives, or drives that are shared on a network.

 Move your Photos library to an external storage device

-- In the Finder, go to to the external drive where you want to store your library.
+- In the Finder, go to the external drive where you want to store your library.

-- After the move has completed, double click the Photos library in its new location to open it.
+- After the move completes, double-click the Photos library in its new location to open it.

-- If you use iCloud Photo Library, you'll need to designate this library as the System Photo Library so that you can use it with the Media Browser in other apps or with iCloud Photo Library.
+- If you use iCloud Photo Library, designate this library as the System Photo Library.

 If you have a permissions issue with your photo library, you might be able to resolve the issue by using the Photos library repair tool.